-Milwaukee City and County governments have officially committed to meeting the UN climate targets, which include cutting community-wide greenhouse emissions by 45% in 10 years.
+Milwaukee City and County governments have officially committed to meeting the UN climate targets, which include cutting community-wide greenhouse emissions by 45% by 2030 and achieving net-zero emissions by 2050, which the IPCC suggests is necessary to avoid the worst potential climate impacts globally on humans and the environment13.
 The level of economic intervention necessary to achieve this creates a once in a lifetime opportunity to dramatically improve economic equity.
 Intensive research conducted by economist Robert Pollin for the Obama Administration found that a climate transition could create a major increase in employment.
-Extrapolating these numbers to the Milwaukee economy, the climate transition could increase employment by 3% by 2050, which would amount to 8,000 new jobs.13
+Extrapolating these numbers to the Milwaukee economy, the climate transition could increase employment by 3% by 2050, which would amount to 8,000 new jobs.14

 Economic research shows that the jobs that could be created by a climate transition are promising avenues for improving job quality and improving economic equity.
-Green jobs are higher paying than comparable occupations, have lower barriers to entry than other similar professions, and are more accessible to people without high educational attainment.14 Many analysts believe that because of the growing severity of the climate crisis, there will eventually be massive federal and state investments.
+Green jobs are higher paying than comparable occupations, have lower barriers to entry than other similar professions, and are more accessible to people without high educational attainment.
+Many analysts believe that because of the growing severity of the climate crisis, there will eventually be massive federal and state investments.
 Communities with developed plans where equity goals are fully integrated will be better positioned to maximize the economic and social benefits of these future investments.

-A green transition will not inevitably improve economic equity unless the government intervenes to the economy to make it a major priority.
+A green transition will not inevitably improve economic equity unless the government intervenes to make it a major priority.
 Milwaukee government and business leaders have put a major emphasis over the last decade in promoting the water sector.
-But research by the UWM Center on Economic Development commissioned by the Water Commons found that employment in this sector is highly unequal and not representative of the diversity of the Milwaukee region.15
+But research by the UWM Center on Economic Development commissioned by the Water Commons found that employment in this sector is highly unequal and not representative of the diversity of the Milwaukee region.16